OlivierSohn/hamazed/BACKLOG.md

 - (while looking at imj-server dependencies):
 GameItem should be moved out of imj-base, it is too game-specific.

-- develop enveloppes: with enveloppes (assuming the envelopes start and end smoothly at 0) we can reduce the xfade amount : 0 (or small, for fast attacks?)

 - make music evolve with the numbers shot in the game.